 Looking at total U.S. domestic exports of goods to China for the period March 2020 – February 2021., U.S. exports were $117.589 billion ($9.799 billion/month) compared to $120.109 billion in 2017 ($10.009 billion/month).
 These include both products covered by the Annex 6.1 commitments and other products.
 For January-February 2021, total U.S. domestic exports to China were $19.530 billion compared to $18.360 billion in January-February 2017.

 Total 2017 U.S. domestic exports of goods to China were $120.1 billion.
 The Phase 1 Agreement calls for increases on a subset of goods of $63.9 billion in the first year.
 Thus, the target for the first year of the U.S.-China Phase 1 Agreement is U.S. exports to China of $184 billion if non-subject goods are exported at 2017 levels.

-The 18 product categories included in Annex 6.1 of the Phase 1 Agreement show the following for March-August 2017, March-August 2020 and rate of growth for the first year of the Agreement versus full year 2017 (figures in $ million):
+The 18 product categories included in Annex 6.1 of the Phase 1 Agreement show the following for 2017, March 2020 – February 2021 and rate of growth as well as the dollar shortfall by major category compared to 1st year purchase commitments by China.: